davidjohnbarton/actor-booking-scraper/README.md

 ## Notes

-* The actor will not work without proxy, i.e. if you try running it without setting a proxy, it will fail with a message explaining exactly that.
+* The actor will not work without a proxy, i.e. if you try running it without setting a proxy, it will fail with a message explaining exactly that.

-* Booking.com will only display maximum of 1000 results, if you need to circumvent this limitation,
+* Booking.com will only display a maximum of 1000 results.
+If you need to circumvent this limitation,
   you can utilize the `useFilters` INPUT attribute.
 However, in such case it will not be possible
   to use any limiting filters in start URLs, because the scraper will override those.